-Parts C and F of Figure 18 compare the solar disc the day before, respectively, the first Halloween storm and the 20 November storm.
-The first Halloween storm was associated with an X17 flare in sunspot group 10486 on 28 October, when it was close to the central meridian as shown in part C: this group was responsible for a series of flares and subsequently generated an X2, an X3 and a massive X28e (estimated) flare when close to the western limb, shortly before rotating off the visible disc.
-On the other hand, part F shows the much smaller group at the centre of the disc that was responsible for the 20 November storm.
+Parts \mathbf{C} and \mathbf{F} of Figure 18 compare the solar disc the day before, respectively, the first Halloween storm and the 20 November storm.
+The first Halloween storm was associated with an X17 flare in sunspot group 10486 on 28 October, when it was close to the central meridian as shown in part \mathbf{C} : this group was responsible for a series of flares and subsequently generated an X2, an X3 and a massive X28e (estimated) flare when close to the western limb, shortly before rotating off the visible disc.
+On the other hand, part \mathbf{F} shows the much smaller group at the centre of the disc that was responsible for the 20 November storm.
 The inserts show detailed views of the two groups.
 The key point is that the group causing the Halloween storms was much larger in area and generated more and larger flares, but the 20 November storm was larger in both auroral area and geomagnetic disturbance.
 This case illustrates that sunspot group area is not a good predictor of the storm amplitude.
 This raises two possibilities.
-Firstly, it may be that big sunspot groups can untan-
+Firstly, it may be that big sunspot groups can untangle complex field structures with many small releases of energy and material and hence without the release of a large CME.
+Alternatively, the internal structure in a CMEs released by a big sunspot group may be more complex.
+The latter possibility could have two effects: firstly the geoeffectiveness of a CME could depend on which part of it impacts Earth's magnetosphere (c.f.
+Owens et al. 2017a); secondly the field at Earth might vary more and so there is no prolonged interval of strongly southward Interplanetary Magnetic Field that gives sustained transfer of solar wind energy into the magnetosphere.